 Candidates at each level are expected to display hoof trimming skills and techniques to meet everyday demands of correct hoof care, the skills to apply horseshoes and other appliances to exacting prescriptions, forging skills needed to modify or make a variety of horseshoes, and a knowledge of equine anatomy and physiology.
 Testing and evaluation are critically applied to maintain the highest standards of workmanship and professionalism.

 AFA Farrier Classification (FC)

 The entry-level component of the Farrier Certification Program, this classification focuses on basic concerns associated with safe, sound farriery, relieving the candidate from certain time constraints and higher level forge work associated with certification.
 The AFA Farrier Classification requires that candidates successfully complete written and practical testing, including the creation of a brief horseshoe display.
 This classification is not a pre- requisite for any subsequent certification level.

 The Certified Farrier exams, which constitute the first level of AFA Certification, are open to farriers who have at least one year of horseshoeing experience, and have demonstrated knowledge and skill to perform hoof care on a professional basis.
 The Certified Farrier process requires successful completion of written and practical testing, as well as the creation and explanation of a horseshoe display.

 AFA Certified Tradesman Farrier (CTF)

-The Certified Tradesman Farrier exams, which constitute a second (optional) level of AFA Certification, are open to farriers who have at least two years of horseshoeing experience and have completed the CF level.
-The Certified Tradesman Farrier process requires successful completion of written and practical testing with keg shoes and forged clips, as well as forging and fitting of a handmade shoe to pattern within a prescribed time limit.
+The Certified Tradesman Farrier exams, which constitute a second (optional) level of AFA Certification, are open to farriers who have at least two (2) years horseshoeing experience and have completed the CF level.
+The Certified Tradesman Farrier process requires successful completion of written and practical testing, including the forging and fitting of a specific handmade shoe within a prescribed time limit.

 To learn more: Certified Tradesman Farrier1